- Retirement

 -

-Yes the maximum amount of tax-free money you can usually take from all your pensions combined is £268,275.
+Yes the maximum amount of tax-free money you can usually take from all your pensions combined is £268,275, known as the Lump Sum Allowance (LSA).

 2. Tax-free lump sum(s)